Choosing a Franchise is YOUR Decision!

 You’re 100% right, and this placement person 100% wrong.
 First, no one but you should decide which business best fits you, your personality and your needs.
 Second, to make matters worse in this case, the counselor argues with you after you express discomfort.
 Run from that kind of help.

 Franchise consultants offering “free” services to find the right franchise can make life a bit confusing.
 Their focus is on selling an opportunity that pays a commission, but you already know that nothing is free.
 The consultant receives a commission if you buy what they introduce.
 The process can be terribly unfair for inexperienced buyers.

 There are numerous ways to conduct due diligence on franchise opportunities and they range from questioning franchisees to spending a few days immersed in the franchisor’s business.
 Quality franchise companies welcome your examination.
-In fact, you will be made to feel comfortable as you search for answers to your questions.
-However, if you are side-stepped during the due diligence phase, you have most likely found a hole in the offering and this is the sign of a less than high quality opportunity.
+In fact, you should be made to feel comfortable as you search for answers to your questions.
+If, for whatever reason, you’re sidestepped during the due diligence phase, you have most likely found a hole in the offering and this is the sign of a less than high quality opportunity.

-Returning for a moment to the idea of using a ‘free’ consultant, they can provide insight concerning the industry in general if they actually know their subject.
+Returning for a moment to the idea of using a free franchise consultant, know that they can provide insight concerning the industry in general if they actually know their subject.
 Ask about their background, their experience and the length of time they have been in the business.
 Here’s a fact that make surprise you.
 Many ‘free’ franchise consultants are franchisees themselves.
 They purchased a franchise that sells franchises.
-You could very well be talking to a person who just finished a two week course on selling franchise.
-Buyer beware.
+You could very well be talking to a person who just finished a two week course on franchising.